aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 </div>

-Measure of the angle between Vector 1 (blade) and Vector 2 (base) may have additional utility in lithic studies as an orthogonal metric associated with knapper skill, where greater skill is represented by an arbitrary range of angles nearest 180 degrees.
+The measure of the angle between Vector 1 (blade) and Vector 2 (base) may have additional utility in lithic studies as an orthogonal metric associated with knapper skill, where greater skill is represented by an arbitrary range of angles nearest—and furthest away from—180 degrees.
 A second similar measure could be collected between Vectors 1 and 2 in comparison with Vector 3.
 Collection of these metrics from a 3D mesh in computer aided design (CAD) software adds an increased element of precision in comparison with a goniometer, and serves as an example of the added analytical value that can be extracted from this novel landmarking protocol that reaches beyond the application of landmarks and semilandmarks.

 Prior to the addition of the `reference vectors`, the location of LMs 02 through 05 are considered arbitrary.
 Previous iterations of this